Jim Prior: Later years

 In 1986, he collaborated with John Cassels and Pauline Perry to create the Council for Industry and Higher Education (CIHE), which would become the National Centre for Universities and Business in 2013.
+He also released a memoir, A balance of power.

 He retired from Parliament in 1987, and was created a life peer as Baron Prior, of Brampton in the County of Suffolk, on 14 October 1987.

-He was chairman and later vice-president of the Rural Housing Trust.
+He was chairman and later vice-president of the Rural Housing Trust from 1990 to 1999.

+In 1992 he was appointed chancellor of Anglia Ruskin University and held that position until 1999.
+He was made Honorary Doctor of the University at Anglia Ruskin University in 1992.

 Following his retirement from politics he was much sought after in the world of business: he served as chairman of both GEC and Allders, and had directorships at Barclays, Sainsbury's and United Biscuits.

 Prior was interviewed about the rise of Thatcherism for the 2006 BBC TV documentary series Tory!
 Tory!
 Tory! and in 2012 as part of The History of Parliament's oral history project.

 Personal life and death

-In January 1954 Prior married Jane Primrose Gifford Lywood, daughter of Air Vice-Marshal Oswyn George William Gifford Lywood, CB, CBE, a developer of the Typex cypher machines, of a landed gentry family of Woodlands, near Sevenoaks, Kent.
-They had four children.
-Prior's eldest son David Prior held the seat of North Norfolk between 1997 and 2001, and was appointed Parliamentary-Under Secretary of State for NHS Productivity; he was later, in May 2015, elevated to the peerage in his own right as Baron Prior of Brampton.
+In January 1954, Prior married Jane Primrose Gifford Lywood, daughter of Air Vice-Marshal Oswyn George William Gifford Lywood, CB, CBE, a developer of the Typex cypher machines, of a landed gentry family of Woodlands, near Sevenoaks, Kent.
+They were married until her death in 2015, and had four children.
+Their eldest son David Prior held the seat of North Norfolk between 1997 and 2001, and was appointed Parliamentary-Under Secretary of State for NHS Productivity; he was later, in May 2015, elevated to the peerage in his own right as Baron Prior of Brampton.

-James Prior died on 12 December 2016 at the age of 89.
+Lord Prior lived at the Old Hall in Brampton, Suffolk, where he died from cancer on 12 December 2016, at the age of 89.

 Following Prior's death, Keith Simpson MP said of him: "In many ways he was a larger than life figure.
 He had a ruddy face, he played up to being the farmer.
 People underestimated him because he didn't claim to be a Keith Joseph or Enoch Powell parading their intellectualism.
 But he was somebody who was well-loved by the grassroots and was a decent man who was in politics out of a sense of public service."